Broken-backed war theory

 Broken-backed war theory is a form of conflict that could happen after a massive nuclear exchange.
 Assuming that all participants have not been annihilated, there may arise a scenario unique to military strategy and theory, one in which all or some of the parties involved strive to continue fighting until the other side is completely defeated.

 Origin of the phrase

 Broken-backed war theory was first formally elaborated on in the 1952 British Defence White Paper, to describe what would presumably happen after a major nuclear exchange.
-The American "New Look Strategy of 1953/54" utterly rejected the notion of broken-backed war.
+The American "New Look Strategy of 1953/54" rejected the notion of broken-backed war.
 They dropped the term from the 1955 white paper, and the phrase has since faded from common usage.

 Commentary

-Klaus Knorr purported that in a broken-backed war scenario, only military weapons and vehicles on hand prior to the sustained hostilities would be of use, as the economic potential of both sides would be, at least in theory, utterly shattered:
+Klaus Knorr purported that in a broken-backed war scenario, only military weapons and vehicles on hand prior to the sustained hostilities would be of use, as the economic potential of both sides would be, at least in theory, greatly diminished: